digitaldemokrati/prototyp/readme.md

 Digital Demokrati aims to implement a system for collective policy debate and decision making, leveraging both direct and representative democracy.
 The project is primarily aimed at Sweden and thus the main [introduction/manifesto](http://digitaldemokrati.se/) is available in Swedish only.
 However, development is done in english for various practical reasons - not least to enable people from all over the world to participate.

-For a generall introduction to the project, se the above link.
-What follows are some loose lists of things that remains to be done to finish this prototype.
+For a general introduction to the project, se the above link.
+What follows are some loose lists of things that remains to be done to finish the prototype.
 (Most of this should probably be converted into GitHub issues.)

 Milestone 1: Deploy a MVP
 -------------------------